 What to wear in Greece while going on a sailing

 All sailing boats will have washrooms.
 So changing is not a problem.
 But it is better to wear your swimwear underneath your loose gowns to avoid using those congested changing rooms.
 The net deck of the boats are one of the best places to sunbathe after swimming in the cold Mediterranean waters.
 So nobody puts on their clothes back after a swim while sailing unless it is lunchtime.
 Most boats keep towels for the guests.
-If you are particular about using your own ones, carry your towels.
-The sunshine is so bright even in the spring that 30 minutes after sunbathing on the net deck dries off your body.
+If you are particular about using your ones, carry your towels.
+The sunshine is so bright in spring that 30 minutes after sunbathing on the net deck dries off your body.
 There is no need for an extra pair of clothes to wear while leaving the boat after sailing.

 What to wear at a Luxury Resort in Greece?

 Left side and Right side photos – Nope!
-Don’t wear this kind of clothes outside your rooms in Luxury hotels like Dana Villas.
+Don’t wear this kind of clothes outside your rooms in Luxury hotels like Dana Villas

 How not to look like a tourist in Greece to avoid getting noticed and scammed

-Athens is a hotpot of scams like any other touristy city in the world.
+Athens is a hotspot of scams like any other touristy city in the world.
 The city is so full of tourists that the local scammers make a living out of cheating on the tourists.
 Being a foreign tourist, it is hard to stay unnoticed or not stand out in the crowd.
 Our language, colour, physical appearance, and never-ending photo sessions make it obvious that you are a tourist.
 Thus you became an official scapegoat for scammers.

 This outfit was ideal for Athens.
 No scammer, no beggar ever approached us